nestauk/nesta_ds_utils/CONTRIBUTING.md

 ## Developing a Feature or Addressing a Bug

-1. Post in the #dev channel in the data_analytics_nesta Slack workspace with the Issue number you plan to address
+1. Post in the [#dev channel](https://nesta.slack.com/app_redirect?channel=dev) with the Issue number you plan to address
 2. Clone the repository (we typically use the SSH protocol)
 3. Create a conda environment with python >= 3.8
 4. cd into the top level `nesta_ds_utils` directory